LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Gaps in periodic maintenance
    * Analyzes normal manangement events to create a baseline to then continuosly analyze write events to detect unusual patterns (S3/CloudTrail console/EventBridge events)
    * Cloudtrail Events are stored for 90 days, though can be sent to S3 and analyzed by Athena

+### SQS
+  * if writing to it IAM Role permissions needed by the writer
+  * if receiving from sns, need access policy to allow
+  * guarantees processed at least once
+  * retention in queue from 1 min to 14 days (default retention is 4 days)
+  * messages are 256k or less
+  * receive up to 10 messages at a time
+  * data deleted after consumption
+  * can have as many consumers as needed
+  * ordering only guaranteed on FIFO Queues, not standard
+  * std queue:unlimited throughput
+  * FIFO queue can limit throughput (300 messages per second)
+  * FIFO queue name must have a *.FIFO extension
+  * batch mode available with up to 3000 message per second (batch of 10)
+  * to convert to/from standard or FIFO can't modify, must create a new queue
+  * For SQS FIFO, if no group id, messages consumed in order sent with only 1 consumer; if group id present, can have up to the same number of consumer(s)
+  * can delay message output to consumer
+  * useful for decoupling applications
+  * pull-based data
+  * dead letter queue used to capture messages that encountered exceptions or timed out
+  * fanout pattern one sns =>multiple sqs
+  * can work with Auto Scaling Group via CloudWatch Metric/Alarm - Queue Length to scale either/both producer(s)/consumer(s)
+  * encryption (in flight via https api [requres SSL certificate to enable]/at-rest using kms/client-side)
+  * access via IAM controls (regulates access to SQS API) and/or SQS Access Policies (useful for cross account to SQS queues and useful for allowing other user to write to SNS)
+  * short polling is sync polling of a queue and returns response immediately
+  * long polling of a queue is async returns when either with a response or when the long poll times out (1-20 sec [receive message wait time]) reducing latency/increasing efficiency
+  * purging will remove all messages from queue
+  * Visibility timeout: Amt of time a message is invisible in the queue after a reader picks the message.
+Provided the job processes before the visibility timeout expires, the message will be deleted from the queue.
+If the job isn't processed within that time, the message could become visible again and another reader will process it.
+The could result in the message being delivered more than once.
+The max Visibility timeout is 12 hours.
+ChangeMessageVisibility Api can be called to get more time
+    * too high=>longer time to process if consumer crashes
+    * too low=>duplicate processing
+  * ASG utilizes Cloudwatch Metric-Queue length=>Approximate Number of Messages
+	 * Cross-Region Delivery works with SQS queues in other regions

+### SNS
+  * can create filter policies (json) for only certain sqs consumers to receive certain messages from sns
+  * fifo:ordering by message group id and deduplication using deduplication id or Content based deduplication (can only have sqs subscribers)
+	 * if writing to sns, need access policy to allow the write
+	 * push-based data
+  * simple api for integration
+  * available over multiple transport protocols
+  * pay as you go, no up front costs
+  * data is not persisted (lost if not delivered)
+  * up to 12,500,000 subscribers
+  * pub/sub
+  * up to 100,000 topics
+	 * integrates with SQS for fanout (sns must be fifo)
+  * encryption (in flight via https api [requres SSL certificate to enable]/at-rest using kms/client-side)
+  * access via IAM controls (regulates access to SNS API) and/or SNS Access Policies (cross account access other and other services to write to SNS)
+  * what can subscribe to SNS?
+    * Platform application endpoint
+		  * SQS
+		  * HTTP(s) endpoints
+		  * Email/Email-JSON
+		  * AWS Lambda
+		  * Amazon Kinesis Data Firehose
+		  * SMS
+  * what can't subscribe to SNS?
+    * Amazon Kinesis Data Streams cannot subscribe to SNS
+  * Use Kinesis streams for realtime, concurrent processing of data
+    * SNS Publish:
+      * Topic Publish (using SDK)
+        * create Topic
+        * create Subscription(s)
+        * publish to Topic
+      * Direct Publish (for mobile app SDK)
+        * create a platform application
+        * create a platform endpoint
+        * publish to platform endpoint
+        * works with google GCM, Apple APNS, Amazon ADM

 ## Configurations and Security